bms63/pr_template_demo/.github/pull_request_template.md

-# Hello Admiral!

-A PR reviewer should be focused on your code.
-We have developed a simple checklist for low-level tasks that the developer should finsih before the a Pull Request is somethign something seomthing
+Thank you for your Pull Request!
+We have developed this task checklist from the [Development Process Guide](https://roche-gsk.github.io/admiral/articles/development_process.html) to help with the final steps of the process.
+Completing the below tasks helps to ensure our reviewers can maximize their time on your code as well as making sure the admiral codebase remains robust and consistent.

+Please check off each taskbox as an acknowledgment that you completed the task or check off that it is not relevant to your Pull Request.
+This checklist is part of the Github Action workflows and the Pull Request will not be merged into the devel branch until you have checked off each task.

+- [ ] Code is formatted according to the [tidyverse style guide](https://style.tidyverse.org/)
+- [ ] Updated relevant unit tests or have written new unit tests - See [Unit Test Guide](https://roche-gsk.github.io/admiral/articles/unit_test_guidance.html)
+- [ ] If you removed/replaced any function and/or function parameters, did you fully follow the [deprecation guidance](https://roche-gsk.github.io/admiral/articles/programming_strategy.html#deprecation-1)?
+- [ ] Update to all relevant roxygen headers and examples
+- [ ] Run `devtools::documents() ` so all `.Rd, NAMESPACE and DESCRIPTION` files are updated appropriately
+- [ ] Address any updates needed for vignettes and/or templates
-- [ ] Update news.md
+- [ ] Update `NEWS.md`
+- [ ] Build admiral site `pkgdown::build_site()` and check that all affected examples are displayed correctly and that all new functions occur on the "[Reference](https://roche-gsk.github.io/admiral/reference/index.html)" page.
 - [ ] Address or fix all lintr warnings and errors - `lintr::lint_package()`
-- [ ] Update unit tests or write new unit tests - See [Unit Test Guide](https://roche-gsk.github.io/admiral/articles/unit_test_guidance.html)
 - [ ] Run Check Package locally and address all errors and warnings - ` devtools::check()`
-- [ ] Update all relevant roxygen headers and examples
-- [ ] Run `devtools::documents() ` so all .Rd files are updated appropriately
+- [ ] Link the issue so that it closes after successful merging.
-- [ ] Address all merge conflicts and resolve
+- [ ] Address all merge conflicts and resolve appropriately
-- [ ] Address any updates needed for vignettes or templates

-If this is your first Pull Request we really stess you to look

-* this
-* that
-* here
+- [ ] I will delete branch and close issue(s), if not linked, once merging is successful
+- [ ] Pat yourself on the back for a job well done!
+Much love to your accomplishment!